Dual Attention Model with Reinforcement Learning for Classification of Histology Whole-Slide Images: The Dual Attention Method

 \subsection{Attention Sampling}

 The attention map $A$ contains both high and low attention regions, where the attention probabilities indicate the relative importance of different regions within the image for the classification task.
 Fig. \ref{fig4} shows attention maps for a single slide as training progresses.
-We sample a set of locations from the high attention regions without replacement in order to extract a set of representative image tiles from the WSI.
-A major challenge in this regard is that the attention map may contain false positives for high attention regions e.g. tissues artifacts that are misclassified as ROIs due the use of entropy.
-We attempt to solve this problem by adding noise to the attention distribution.
-In contrast to the Gumbel-max method used in \cite{katharopoulos2019processing}, our custom sampling method only introduces noise within the tissue regions thereby ensuring no image tiles containing background information are used for downstream analysis.
+We sample a set of locations from the high attention regions without replacement in order to extract a set of representative image tiles from the WSI, as depicted in Fig.\ref{fig3}.a.

-We created a noise vector, $\textbf{n} \in R ^{h \times w}$, by generating random numbers sampled from a uniform distribution in the range $(low, high]$ where both $low$ and $high \in R$ and $high > low$.
-The benefits of this scheme are two-fold, first it minimizes the effects of the false positive regions on downstream tasks and secondly it introduces diversity in the choice of informative tiles provided to the classifier during the training process.
-To extract the image tiles, we first normalize the attention distribution $A$ to the range $(0,1]$, denoted as $\bar{A}$ using minmax normalization.

-Employing our custom sampling method on two different use-cases necessitated the use of varied sampling methods.
-This is due to the fact that while tumor areas generally exist in the form of a "cluster", HER2 positive score depends on the intensity of DAB staining whereas the loss/intact status of the MMR bio-markers is determined simply by the detecting the presence of DAB staining.
-We employed our proposed framework using two different attention refining methods.